paulsinclair51/briteTest/docs/LiteTest_Glossary.md

 ## 1. Introduction

-The glossary defineds terms generally used in LiteTest and terms often used in the testing domain.
+The glossary defines generally used terms in LiteTest documentation and terms often used in the testing domain.

 Note: '(LiteTest)' indicates the definition of a term that has a specific meaning for LiteTest which may differ from the meaning of the term in the testing domain or other contexts.

-For a specific API macros and functions not included in the glossary, refer to the LiteTest Runner or Test API Reference document for information.x u x
+Note: For specific API macros and functions not included in the glossary, refer to the LiteTest Runner or Test API Reference document for information. u x
 ## 2. Glossary